foundationallm/foundationallm/src/dotnet/GatekeeperAPI/README.md

 ### Service is not starting

+Ensure the environment variable is set:

+- FoundationaLLM:AppConfig:ConnectionString

 Ensure that all configuration values have been set in the Azure Key Vault along with the corresponding App Configuration settings.
 These include:

-- FoundationaLLM:AppConfig:ConnectionString
 - FoundationaLLM:APIs:GatekeeperAPI:AppInsightsConnectionString
 - FoundationaLLM:APIs:{HttpClients.GatekeeperAPI}
-- FoundationaLLM:AzureContentSafety
+- FoundationaLLM:AzureContentSafety:APIUrl
-- FoundationaLLM:CoreAPI:Entra:ClientSecret
+- FoundationaLLM:AzureContentSafety:APIKey (foundationallm-azurecontentsafety-apikey)
-- FoundationaLLM:APIs:{HttpClients.AgentFactoryAPI}
+- FoundationaLLM:APIs:{HttpClients.AgentFactoryAPI}:APIUrl
-- FoundationaLLM:APIs:{HttpClients.AgentFactoryAPI}
+- FoundationaLLM:APIs:{HttpClients.AgentFactoryAPI}:APIKey (foundationallm-apis-agentfactoryapi-apikey)